Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/01. Run the Mobile Application/README.md

 ## Global Prerequisites

 1. On your computer, clone the [https://github.com/Sitecore/Sitecore.Demo.CHONE](https://github.com/Sitecore/Sitecore.Demo.CHONE) GitHub repository on your computer.
-2. In an elevated PowerShell terminal:
+2. Open an elevated PowerShell terminal.
-    1. Go to the mobile app project folder:
+3. Go to the mobile app project folder:
     - `cd .\play-media-native`
-    2. Install the NPM packages:
+4. Install the NPM packages:
     - `npm install`

 ## Run on a Physical Phone